rapdev-io/snc-devops-check-issue/README.md

 # snc-devops-check-issue
-Issue Checker For ServiceNow Devops Integration
+Issue Checker For ServiceNow Devops Integration.

+Return true/false if a closed issue is associated with a devops change.